Purdue-CS193/homework-0-ArmaanSayyad/index.md

 # ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
-# Welcome to Armaan's CS 193 Homework 1
+# Welcome to Armaan's First CS 193 Homework!

 #### Some of my Favorite things about CS 193:
 - Workload: Whilst being a useful and informative class, it maintains a mangable workload to an extent that it is enjoyable and yet no tedious!